eliothedeman/pbd/README.md

-gopdb
+pbd
 =====

-A library for working with pdb files in go.
+A library for working with pbd files in go.